Castellanos hits 2 homers again, powers Phillies past Braves 3-1 and into 2nd straight NLCS

 “It takes a while to get over something like this after the year we had, the expectation we have here,” Braves manager Brian Snitker said.
 “We got beat by a really good club that has a penchant for this time of year.”

-Wearing throwback powder blue jerseys and maroon hats as they do every Thursday at home, the Phillies took an identical path from a year ago to reach another NLCS: first a Wild Card Series sweep; then they won Game 1 in Atlanta and lost Game 2.
+Wearing throwback powder blue jerseys and maroon hats as they do every Thursday at home, the Phillies took the same path as a year ago to reach another NLCS: first a Wild Card Series sweep; then they won Game 1 in Atlanta and lost Game 2.
 Like last season, the Phillies returned home and scored six runs in the third inning of a Game 3 rout.

 Then a repeat of a barrage of homers that signaled a knockout victory over their NL East rival, a year after the Braves won 101 regular-season games only to get handed an early playoff exit by Philadelphia.